tetzank/homepage/content/posts/record-and-replay.md

 We examine the memory location with `x 0x7fffffffe638`.
 Voilà!
 There is the bogus low address again.

-The return instruction at the end of _main_ reads the return address from the top of the stack to jump back to the caller of _main_, but at some point this address was overwritten with this bogus value, leading to a segfault.
+The return instruction at the end of _main_ reads the return address from the top of the stack to jump back to the caller of _main_, but at some point, this address was overwritten with this bogus value, leading to a segfault.
 To find the location when the return address gets overwritten, we can make good use of watchpoints.

 ```